-When it comes to User Interface (UI) design, Sketch is a popular platform for collaborative prototyping and vector editing.
+When it comes to building and designing websites, Sketch is a popular platform for collaborative prototyping and vector editing.
 Unfortunately, it’s only available for macOS, and as such, some UI designers will need to find Sketch alternatives for Windows.

 And right off the bat, you’ll be happy to hear that there indeed are several similar platforms available for Windows.
 You can stick with the operating system of your choice and still have access to top-notch UI design features!

 In this post, we’ll discuss some of the aspects of Sketch that make it popular with UI designers.
 Then we’ll share five tools to help provide these features to Windows users – and help you choose the ideal one for you.
 Let’s get started!